TendTo/delpi/docs/Theory.md

 ## Linear Programming

 A **LP** problem is an optimization problem where the objective function and the constraints are linear equalities or inequalities.
-The objective function is what we want to maximize or minimize, while the constraints are the conditions the solution must satisfy.
+The objective function is what we want to maximise or minimise, while the constraints are the conditions the solution must satisfy.
 The standard form of a **LP** problem is the following:

 $$